mazi-samuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-echo "This script changes the current user to betty"
+echo  "su : This script changes the current user to betty" echo  "whoami : prints the current user id"